JonZeolla/lab-BlockCipherCryptography/ecb-mode/encrypt-ecb-images/README.md

 8. Go back to step 3 with another image in this directory (or go dig some up yourself).
 You can also try encrypting the same image body again with a different password for different results.

+_Some notes about the included images and having luck with finding your own: They've been modified to better suit the purposes of this lab.
+You'll get more interesting classic-ECB-image results with images that have been <em>posterized</em>, or have had their color detail reduced.
+This is part of why Tux the Penguin works so well, simple colors.
+The Mark Rothko painting was reduced to 15 colors (sorry, Mark), but the Schlitz ad was reduced to 3, and the results reflect that.
+Unfortunately it's not always apparent to the naked eye just how much color detail is lurking in what seem to be swaths of a single color (the yellow surrounding Steve Martin was surprisingly problematic), so that's where an image editor comes in handy if you want to keep playing with this._